jazz-community/jazz-plugin-base-service/README.md

 * Generate (`mvn javadoc:javadoc`) and release javadoc in the `/docs` folder.

 ## Contributing
-Please use the [Issue Tracker](https://github.com/jazz-community/jazz-plugin-base-service/issues) of this repository to report issues or suggest enhancements.<br>
+Please use the [Issue Tracker](https://github.com/jazz-community/rtc-absence-widget/issues) of this repository to report issues or suggest enhancements.

-Pull requests are very welcome.
+For general contribution guidelines, please refer to [CONTRIBUTING.md](https://github.com/jazz-community/jazz-plugin-base-service/blob/master/CONTRIBUTING.md)

 ## Licensing
 Copyright (c) Siemens AG.
 All rights reserved.<br>